foxeswithdata/CWatM-PlantFATE/_sources/52_settingsfile.rst.txt

 Calibration
 ************

 Any parameter can be used for calibration, but we used those which are most effective.
-Please have a look at  :ref:`rst_calibration`
+See the :ref:`Calibration <rst_calibration>` for more information.

 Calibration value can be a number (because it is not calibrated yet).